livewire/livewire/docs/javascript.md

 ### Component initialization

-Every time a new component is discovered by Livewire—whether on the initial page load or later on—the `component.init` event is triggered.
+Every time a new component is discovered by Livewire — whether on the initial page load or later on — the `component.init` event is triggered.
 You can hook into `component.init` to intercept or initialize anything related to the new component:

 ```js
 Livewire.hook('component.init', ({ component }) => {